INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/6 - Metaverse Basics.md

 - Immersive 3D environments where users can explore, socialize, and participate in activities.

 ### **Digital Ownership**
-- Blockchain technology enables verifiable ownership of digital assets through NFTs.
+- Blockchain technology enabling verifiable ownership of digital assets through NFTs.

 ### **Interoperability**
 - Assets and identities can be transferred across different virtual environments.

 ### **Economy and Monetization**
-- Decentralized marketplaces facilitate the trading of virtual goods.
+- Decentralized marketplaces facilitating the trading of virtual goods.

 ### **Social Interaction**
 - Real-time communication and collaboration, including virtual events, conferences, concerts, and gatherings.